-If you’ve been single for a while and are about to do your best rendition of “All by Myself” a la Bridget Jones, stop, take a deep breath, and think about doing something more enjoyable and productive this Valentine’s Day.
-Since you’ve already decorated your home to reflect a romantic Valentine’s atmosphere, take it to the next level by hosting a terrific singles party.
+Forget pity parties and anti-Valentine’s Day sentiments.
+Get your single friends together for a Valentine’s Day party to remember.
+If you’ve been single for a while and are about to do your best rendition of “All by Myself,” stop and take a deep breath.
+Think about doing something extra fun this Valentine’s Day.
+Decorate your home to create a romantic vibe, then take it to the next level by hosting a terrific singles party.

-It’s All about Theme Spirit
+It’s All About Theme Spirit

 Just One or Plus One?

-Feast for Hungry Hearts
+Food for Hungry Hearts

-Make it FUN!
+Make it F-U-N!

 Unless you’re throwing a formal bash, why not turn on your gaming console, and ask guests to bring their multi-player games.
 You can pair up or divide yourself into groups for a tournament.
 Prepping an awesome prize for the winning pair or team isn’t a bad idea either.

 No matter what activities you cook up with your friends, one thing is certain: this Valentine’s Day party is one for the books.